Kale and Quinoa Salad with a honey-balsamic dressing is a great make-ahead dish to enjoy throughout the week.

 - ½ teaspoon salt

 - Mix quinoa, kale, cranberries and almonds in a large bowl.
-In a separate bowl whisk together dressing ingredients, then pour over quinoa mixture.
+In a separate bowl or jar whisk together dressing ingredients until well combined (make sure honey doesn't stick to the bottom), then pour over quinoa mixture.
 Taste and adjust for seasoning.
 Add more salad ingredients if too heavily dressed, add a little more honey if too tart.

 Just as a reference, 1 cup uncooked quinoa makes ~ 3½ cups cooked.